 Xwerks Lift is an affordable, clean, and effective creatine supplement that provides 5 grams of micronized creatine monohydrate per scoop.
 Anyone looking for a simple and budget-friendly creatine powder may be pleased with Lift.

-Bad news for any women out there who like to experiment with new flavors: XWERKS Lift creatine only comes unflavored.
+Bad news for anyone out there who like to experiment with new flavors: XWERKS Lift creatine only comes unflavored.
 However, that also means there are less ingredients to worry about.
 In fact, there’s only one ingredient: creatine monohydrate.
 That’s it!
 No sweeteners, artificial or otherwise, colors, flavors, nada—just pure creatine.

 XWERKS is a brand we had to include on this list for its commitment to providing high-quality exercise supplements that are approachable.
-Not only is creatine the most-researched supplement on the market, but it also may help with hormonal changes women experience during menstruation, pregnancy, post-pregnancy, and menopause.
+Not only is creatine the most-researched supplement on the market, but it also may help with hormonal changes people experience during menstruation, pregnancy, post-pregnancy, and menopause.

 This is also micronized creatine monohydrate and can be more easily mixed, which is good news considering it is unflavored.
 Plus, you get 80 servings per container so you’ll have plenty of creatine on hand for a while after purchasing this.